anyrun/anyrun-integration-microsoft/Microsoft Sentinel/README.md

 #### Microsoft Defender ATP API Permissions

-  > **Note:** This article is only required for workflows where you use Microsoft Defender for Endpoint (MDE) to extract files from the endpoint.
+  > **Note:** This section is only required if you use Microsoft Defender for Endpoint (MDE) to extract files from the endpoint.

 - Add an API connection for **WindowsDefenderATP**.
 Select the corresponding API in the **APIs my organization uses** tab.